Naz Reid: High school career

-Reid grew up in Asbury Park, New Jersey and attended Roselle Catholic High School.
-Following his senior season, in which he averaged 14.8 points, 7.7 rebounds and 2.1 blocks per game, Reid was invited to the 2018 McDonald's All-American Boys Game.
+Reid grew up in Asbury Park, New Jersey with his mother, Anashia, and sisters Toraya and Jakahya.
+He attended Roselle Catholic High School.
+Following his senior season, in which he averaged 14.8 points, 7.7 rebounds, and 2.1 blocks per game, Reid was invited to the 2018 McDonald's All-American Boys Game.
 During the game, he scored 15 points, had 11 rebounds, two assists, and one block while playing for 20 minutes.
 Reid scored 22 points as Roselle Catholic defeated Don Bosco Prep in the NJSIAA Tournament of Champions.
 During his high school career he was a member of the Jelly Fam, an internet movement focused around wild finger roll layups.
 Nicknamed "Big Jelly", he was known for playing like a big and flashy guard.
 He was the only member of the movement to make it to the NBA.
+In January 2025, his high school retired his number - 5 - in a ceremony he and his Timberwolves teammates attended in the school gym in Roselle, New Jersey.

 Recruiting

-Reid was a consensus 5-star recruit in high school, being ranked the best power forward in New Jersey and the third best power forward in the United States, as well as the 22nd best player in his class by 247 sports.
-On September 12, 2017, Reid committed to play college basketball at LSU.
-Reid later said "What drew me to the school is Coach Wade, (assistant) Coach (Greg) Heiar, all the other coaches.”
+Reid was a consensus 5-star recruit in high school, ranked the best power forward in New Jersey and the third-best power forward in the U.S., as well as the 22nd-best player in his class by 247 sports.
+On September 12, 2017, Reid committed to play college basketball at LSU (Louisiana State University), with his friend Matthew McMahon.
+Reid later said, "What drew me to the school is Coach Wade, [assistant] Coach Greg Heiar, all the other coaches."

 College career

-Reid made his college debut on November 6, 2018, where he scored 17 points and 6 rebounds in a blowout 94–63 win over Southeastern Louisiana University.
-Three days later, Reid scored his season-high 29 points, along with 7 rebounds, and shooting 4–6 behind the arc.
-Throughout his entire freshman season, Reid averaged 13.6 points, 7.2 rebounds, and 0.9 assists.
-On April 3, 2019, Reid declared for the 2019 NBA draft and hired an agent, foregoing his final three years of college eligibility.
+Reid made his college debut on November 6, 2018, with 17 points and 6 rebounds in a 94–63 win over Southeastern Louisiana University.
+Three days later, he scored his season-high 29 points, along with 7 rebounds, and shooting 4–6 behind the arc.
+Throughout his freshman season, Reid averaged 13.6 points, 7.2 rebounds, and 0.9 assists.
+On April 3, 2019, he declared for the 2019 NBA draft and hired an agent, foregoing his final three years of college eligibility.